craigfrancis/html-filter/readme.md

 # HTML Filter

-A very basic HTML filter, using the DOMDocument in PHP to parse the HTML via [loadHTML](http://php.net/manual/en/domdocument.loadhtml.php)().
+A very basic PHP based HTML filter, using [DOMDocument::loadHTML](http://php.net/manual/en/domdocument.loadhtml.php) to parse the HTML.

-It then simply creates a new DOMDocument by only copying across the nodes and attributes which are recognised.
+It then simply creates a new DOMDocument by only copying across the nodes and attributes which are recognised / trusted.

-This is intended to work with the [PHP Prime website](http://www.phpprime.com/), if the project requires the use of a WYSIWYG editor.
+This is intended to work with [PHP Prime](http://www.phpprime.com/), when it requires a WYSIWYG editor.